Improving ZHA network stability

 Zigbee channel 24 utilization is 99.52%!

-Upto now I was getting away with re-pairing a sensor when needed.
-It didn’t happen often enough to warrant completely overhauling the network (migration to Zigbee2MQTT for example) and I had monitoring set up for devices going offline, so I usually was the first of the family to know when a sensor had issues.
+Until now I was getting away with re-pairing a sensor when needed.
+It didn’t happen often enough to warrant completely overhauling the network (migration to Zigbee2MQTT for example) and I had monitoring set up for devices going offline, so I was usually the first in the family to know when a sensor had issues.

 Meanwhile, I had been working for 2 years on migrating from deCONZ to ZHA and I really wanted to finish that at some point.
 But to do that, the ZHA network needed to be more stable first.

-There’s plenty written on the internet about getting a zigbee network stable.
+There’s plenty written on the internet about getting a Zigbee network stable.
 A forum post I found particularly useful was this one by Hedda.
-Reading through it, I thought I had tried everything already.
+Reading through it, I thought I had already tried everything.
 USB2 extension cable anyone?
-Or the channel overlap diagram between Zigbee and Wifi from Metageek?
+Or the channel overlap diagram between Zigbee and WiFi from Metageek?
 Over the years the ZHA integration documentation page has been significantly expanded and contains lots of useful information.

-The next step would be considering a migration to Zigbee2MQTT, and meant going down a rabbit-hole in the world of zigbee firmwares and chipsets.
+The next step would be considering a migration to Zigbee2MQTT, which meant going down a rabbit hole in the world of Zigbee firmwares and chipsets.
 I wasn’t really in the mood for that yet.
 In fact, in recent years I’ve been trying to reduce complexity.
-Think for example of phasing out influxdb and grafana because Home Assistant’s energy dashboard and statistics storage have improved so much.
+Think for example of phasing out InfluxDB and Grafana because Home Assistant’s energy dashboard and statistics storage have improved so much.
 So if I have to choose between deCONZ, ZHA and Zigbee2MQTT, ZHA would be my preference.

 Moving the Coordinator

 In ZHA you can download “Diagnostics”.
-Download diagnostics In the json you get, you’ll find an energy scan per zigbee channel.
-This works much better than setting your own wifi and zigbee channels to not overlap using the diagram above.
+In the JSON you get, you’ll find an energy scan per Zigbee channel.
+This works much better than setting your own WiFi and Zigbee channels to not overlap using the diagram above.
 After all, you also have neighbors and other sources of interference.
 As was evident from my energy scan.
-Of course I had already tried putting the USB stick higher in the meter cabinet, as far away as possible from other equipment.
+Of course, I had already tried putting the USB stick higher in the meter cabinet, as far away as possible from other equipment.
 But the meter cabinet remained a problem, so it was time to move things from the meter cabinet to the attic.

 "energy_scan": {